hanrajeong/MAPF_dynamic_env/README.md

-MAPF_dynamic_env
+#MAPF_dynamic_env

-This is for the group project in SFU, CMPT417 course in Summer semester 2022.
+###This is for the group project in SFU, CMPT417 course in Summer semester 2022.
-The team member : Hanra Jeong, Jooyoung Julia Lee, Fitz Laddaran.
+###The team member : Hanra Jeong, Jooyoung Julia Lee, Fitz Laddaran.

-The code is implemented in Python.
-Detail of the version for the environmental setting and the main computer that we used is described as below.
+##Implementation environment
 ```
 Conda : 4.14.0 (for the virtual environment setting)
 Python version : Python 3.9.13